Chisomgold/Premier_Project_Hamoye_NLP/README.md

 ## Project Takeaway
 It was difficult at first to get people to participate; most people insisted they were beginners and couldn't do much.
 It takes a persistent and sometimes annoying lead to get things done.
 On that note, I think I'm interested in more data analysis projects as part of a team.
 Preferable, something related to health cos all this talk on foreign exchange were not as fascinating as I'd like.
 Thank you for coming to my TEDXTalk.
+# Files are on the master branch...
+Apparently still figuring out GitHub